keu/docs/software_versioned_docs/version-0.30/install-gcp-standard.md

 prometheus.astro.mydomain.com
 ```

-## Step 12: Verify you can access the Software UI
+## Step 12: Verify that you can access the Software UI

 Go to `app.BASEDOMAIN` to see the Software UI.